MetPX/sarracenia/docs/Explanation/SarraPluginDev.rst

    .
    blacklab%

-Use of the *flowCallback_prepend* option will have the the class loaded at the beginning of the list, rather than at the end.
+Use of the *flowCallbackPrepend* option will have the the class loaded at the beginning of the list, rather than at the end.

 Settings